Is Obliterated Season 2 Happening? Here Is What We Know So Far

 ‘Obliterated’ season 2: Is it happening?

 As of now, Netflix hasn’t made any official announcements about Obliterated season 2.
-The suspense is killing us too but since it’s been only a month since the first season premiered, we may be getting an official announcement about the next installment sooner rather than later.
+The suspense is killing us too!
+However, since the first season only premiered a month ago, we may be getting an official announcement about the next instalment sooner rather than later.

 Exploring the potential plot of ‘Obliterated’ season 2